 Losing a tooth to gum disease or an accident can cause more than just an aesthetic gap in your smile.
-When you lose a natural tooth, your other teeth begin to shift toward the gap.
-This can cause trouble with regular eating, biting, and even talking.
-For restorative and cosmetic purposes, the best option after tooth loss is a dental implant.
+When you lose a natural tooth, your other teeth begin to shift toward the gap, which can cause trouble with regular eating, biting, and even talking.
+For restorative and cosmetic purposes, dental implants are among the most effective options after tooth loss.
 Working with a qualified oral surgeon in Union City can help you determine if implants are right for you.

 Candidates for Dental Implants